AkotoChristine/ExPlore/README.md

 # Project Name: EXploreGH

 ## Description
-[Provide a brief description of the project.
-For example:
-"A platform dedicated to preserving and showcasing the rich cultural heritage of GHana through interactive storytelling, educational resources, and modern technology.
+"A  web application that centralizes details on festivals, cultural experiences, adventure opportunities, and natural resources.

 ---